 |2.3 mi.
 North-Northwest of Central Palm Beach|

 |Boca Catalina||2.4 mi.
 North of Central Palm Beach|

 |Arashi Beach||3.1 mi.
 North-Northwest of Central Palm Beach|

-View the following table to see day sails and boat trips that offer snorkeling opportunities.
+Some details with regard to day sails and boat trips that provide snorkeling are displayed here:

 |Jolly Pirates||(297) 586-8107||0.4 mi.
 North of Central Palm Beach|